adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 True ties are handled by no one occupying the position!
 Votes can be changed very quickly though, so true ties should very rarely last long.

-the exact nature of persistent democracy will only be truly figured out once there's actual *code* representing the mechanisms. it would be really nice to have a governance language capable of writing these kinds of constitutions and mechanisms directly, and verifying them
+the exact nature of adaptive democracy will only be truly figured out once there's actual *code* representing the mechanisms. it would be really nice to have a governance language capable of writing these kinds of constitutions and mechanisms directly, and verifying them

-## persistent commitments
+## adaptive commitments

 Each commitment would have some deadline for the electorate to choose some "decision document".
 Each commitment should have a default document that is considered the "winner", and any new document must overtake that document using stabilization buckets in order to be implemented.
 This default document would be decided by whatever election defined the existence of this commitment.
 This default document could very easily be "do nothing". wait blaine, what size stabilization bucket would this default document have? maybe these should just be normal conviction voting cycles, and people have to actually endorse the default document?

-If a persistent voting style change could possibly require an outlay of resource from something like a budget, then perhaps that means we should make the change time equivalent to the time necessary to put that outlay together?
+If a adaptive voting style change could possibly require an outlay of resource from something like a budget, then perhaps that means we should make the change time equivalent to the time necessary to put that outlay together?
 And possibly even require with dependent types that if such a change happens the next budget must include an item for this change?

 The thing I think we have to remember is that we're just trusting democracy!
 People will bring up any truly concerning problems if they're at all possibly predictable.
 It's unwise of us to think we can predict everything this system might have to account for.
 That's why we're enabling it to be changed by voters!

-## persistent constitutions
+## adaptive constitutions

 This is an interesting question to consider: *should* we design constitutions with kernels?
 I'm still not sure about all the ramifications of this idea, but there are some things to consider: